-Pharmacies may not use or accept form or pre-filled prescriptions to dispense controlled substances.
-Pharmacies may only dispense Schedule II controlled substances based on a written or electronic prescription that complies with all applicable laws and regulations for prescribing and dispensing controlled substances.
+Pharmacies may not use or accept form or pre-filled prescriptions to dispense Controlled Substances.
+Pharmacies may only dispense Controlled Substances based on a written or electronic prescription that complies with all applicable laws and regulations for prescribing and dispensing Controlled Substances.

-The quantity prescribed must be submitted on each claim for Schedule II controlled substances.
+The quantity prescribed must be submitted on each claim for Schedule II Controlled Substances.
 The total quantity prescribed may be dispensed in incremental fills to the extent permitted by law.
 The sum of quantities dispensed in incremental fills cannot exceed the quantity prescribed.

-A prescription for a Schedule II controlled substance may not be refilled.
+A prescription for a Schedule II Controlled Substance may not be refilled.
 A separate prescription is required if a Prescribing Provider wishes to authorize continuation of a patient's use of a Schedule II prescription drug beyond the amount specified on the first prescription.